chuaindia/To-Do-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome-Books Project
+# TO DO LIST Project

-> "Awesome books" is a simple website that displays a list of books and allows user to add and remove books from that list.
-By building this application,managing data using JavaScript is utilised.
-In this project ES6 methods are used.
+> This is a project that displays a To Do list of activities.
-Modular concept is incorporated and import/export option is used.
-To create date and time LUXON library is utilised.

 ## Built With